sixeyed/docker-windows-workshop/part-5.md

 The `restart` option means that if the IIS Windows Service stops and the container exits, it will be automatically restarted.
 Check the site by grabbing the container's IP address:

 ```
-$ip = docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' iis
+$ip = docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' iis-restart

 iwr -useb http://$ip
 ```

-Now kill the IIS Windows Service:
+Now check on the state of the application container, kill the IIS Windows Service and check the container again:

 ```
-docker container ls
+docker container ls --last 1

-docker exec iis powershell Stop-Service w3svc
+docker exec iis-restart powershell Stop-Service w3svc

-docker container ls
+docker container ls --last 1
 ```

-If you compare the two container listings, you'll see the container has been restarted, it has only been running for a few seconds in the second list.
-It's the same container, but Docker executed the startup command again when the container exited.
+If you compare the two container listings, you'll see the container has been restarted, it has only been running for a few seconds in the second list. **It's the same container**, but Docker executed the startup command again when the container exited.

-In [docker-compose-1.8.yml](app/docker-compose-1.8.yml) I've added the `restart` option to the application services.
+In [docker-compose-1.8.yml](app/docker-compose-1.8.yml) I've added the `restart` option to all the application services.
 It works in the same way with Docker Compose:

 ```
 cd "$env:workshop\app"